Faculty Advisor

 Alexandria Bauer, PhD

-Dr. Bauer received her BA in Psychology from San Diego State University in 2013, after transferring from community college, and she earned both her master’s degree and Ph.D. in Clinical Psychology from the University of Missouri-Kansas City following her predoctoral clinical internship at the Charleston Consortium in Charleston, SC.
-She completed her postdoctoral fellowship in Traumatic Stress and Addictions at Rutgers University Center of Alcohol & Substance Use Studies (CAS).
-She is currently an Assistant Professor at Rutgers CAS and the Graduate School of Applied and Professional Psychology (GSAPP).
-She also serves as a faculty mentor for the Translational Research Training in Addictions for Racial/Ethnic Minorities (TRACC) program.
+Dr. Bauer is an Assistant Professor at Rutgers in the Graduate School of Applied and Professional Psychology (GSAPP).
+She also serves as a faculty mentor for the Translational Research Training in Addictions for Racial/Ethnic Minorities (TRACC) program and is on the Executive Board of the Rutgers Addiction Research Center.
+She received her BA in Psychology from San Diego State University, after transferring from community college.
+She earned both her master’s degree and Ph.D. in Clinical Psychology from the University of Missouri-Kansas City, following her predoctoral clinical internship at the Charleston Consortium in Charleston, SC.
+She completed her postdoctoral fellowship in Traumatic Stress and Addictions at Rutgers University Center of Alcohol & Substance Use Studies.

 |